HomeDing/homeding.github.io/wifimanager.md

 The network configuration includes the network name and the network password.
 This is not configured in a configuration file but stored in a special non volatile memory together with some network parameters that allows fast rejoining the existing network that was connected successfully before.

 The device can be reset and forgets the network configuration when calling the url <http://homeding/$reset>.

+## Information in the Serial Monitor

+A device starting without a nework configuration will go into WiFi Manager mode.

+The information you can find in the Log on the Serial Monitor includes:

+    00:00:03 sys:i Device starting...
+    00:00:03 >HomeDing                    // Startup Welcome Message
+    00:00:03 >config..
+HomeDing5D26A5     // Config mode and Name of Setup-Network 00:00:03 sys:i  AP-IP: 192.168.4.1    // IP Address of the device

+After choosing the network and entering the passPhrase in the setup dialog using <http://192.168.4.1/$setup>:

+    00:01:07 >setup network DEVNET        // chosen Network name 00:01:15 >ok.                         // access could be established 00:01:15 sys:i reboot...              // reboot for new configuration

+A regular startup will follow:

+    00:00:03 sys:i Device starting...
+    00:00:03 >HomeDing                    // Startup Welcome Message
+    00:00:13 >ESP-5D26A5 192.168.2.229    // Device name and IP address on the new network
+    00:00:13 sys:i ESP-5D26A5 (192.168.2.229) connected to DEVNET (unsafe mode)

+The device is now reachable using <http://ESP-5D26A5> or <http://192.168.2.229>

 <!-- ## WPS